maubuz/2W6-Notes/docs/wk13/events.md

 > Note that event bubbling and preventing default behavior are two different and isolated mechanism.
 >
-> You can stop one but not the other.
+> You can stop them independently.